thijsfranck/discord-app-example/README.md

 ### Manual Setup

+If you prefer to set up the development environment manually, follow the steps below.

+> [!IMPORTANT]
+> The manual setup requires [Python 3.12](https://www.python.org) and [Poetry](https://python-poetry.org) to be installed on your system.

-To set up the project locally, first install the dependencies using [Poetry](https://python-poetry.org/):
+To get started, install the project dependencies using Poetry:

 ```bash
 poetry install